stfc/PSyclone/doc/developer_guide/psyir_backends.rst

     of the whole tree provided as an argument to the visitor functor.
 An alternative that was explored was modifying the lowering implementation so that it returned a new sub-tree instead of modifying the current one in-place.
-This turned out complicated as the lowering method doesn't have a well defined region where the modification can happen (e.g. a DSL concept could need the addition of imports and new symbols defined in an ancestor symbol table).
+This turned out to be complicated as the lowering method doesn't have a well defined region where the modification can happen (e.g. a DSL concept could need the addition of imports and new symbols defined in an ancestor symbol table).